Karthick-Ramesh-16/Cafeteria-Manager/README.md

 In this page, the customer is able to see items that ordered by himself and Total amount.
 ![Customer Order Items](./app/assets/images/screenshots/Customer/customer-order-items.png)

-The New Address should be stored.
+The new address is automatically stored.
 ![Store New Address](./app/assets/images/screenshots/Customer/new-address-stored.png)

 Then the customer can choose that address in next order or even he can create another one.